ljoo0310/Project.Async_Week/README.md

 Welcome to [Hoom👋](https://luke-joo-hoom.herokuapp.com)!
 This app is aimed to be an alternative for Zoom.
 In the traditional Zoom classroom setting, users have to locate the reactions tab and click on the raise hand button in order to pose a question.
 They even have to un-click it to remove their recently raised hand.
 Furthermore, when instructors pose a question to the entire class, responding yes with a thumbs up or no with a thumbs down faces the same hassle of locating the right reactions with your mouse.
 Hoom👋 takes care of this easily.
 A simple hand gesture towards the webcam will display the corresponding hand emoji, just like Zoom does.

-You may try out the app here (https://luke-joo-hoom.herokuapp.com/home).
+You can try out the app here (https://luke-joo-hoom.herokuapp.com/home).

 ## Hand Gestures